 Though he lived alone he had two girlfriends who both knew of each other.
 He juggled Monica Jones and Maeve Brennan for nearly two decades.
 Both remained single, knew the score, and were devoted enough to him to tolerate the situation.
 However it was Monica, a university lecturer who had the bracing mental machinery to engage him (he wrote 7,500 pages of letters and cards to her from 1946 to 1985.)
 He didn’t dedicate any of his books to anyone but he prefaced one “For Monica.”

 The university owned the flat and Larkin was driven out after nearly 20 years in exile.
 By this time he had earned good money from his poems and moved to the posher Newland Park district.
-And so I drove to...
+So I drove to...

 The flat in more recent days…